Arbitration in the United States: Interest arbitration

-Grievance arbitration
+Grievances

 Unions and employers have also employed arbitration to resolve employee and union grievances arising under a collective bargaining agreement.
 The Amalgamated Clothing Workers of America made arbitration a central element of the Protocol of Peace it negotiated with garment manufacturers in the second decade of the twentieth century.
 Grievance arbitration became even more popular during World War II, when most unions had adopted a no-strike pledge.
 The War Labor Board, which attempted to mediate disputes over contract terms, pressed for inclusion of grievance arbitration in collective bargaining agreements.
 The Supreme Court subsequently made labor arbitration a key aspect of federal labor policy in three cases which came to be known as the Steelworkers' Trilogy.
 The Court held that grievance arbitration was a preferred dispute resolution technique and that courts could not overturn arbitrators' awards unless the award does not draw its essence from the collective bargaining agreement.
 State and federal statutes may allow vacating an award on narrow grounds (e.g., fraud).
 These protections for arbitrator awards are premised on the union-management system, which provides both parties with due process.
 Due process in this context means that both parties have experienced representation throughout the process, and that the arbitrators practice only as neutrals.
 See National Academy of Arbitrators.

-Securities arbitration
+Securities

 In the United States securities industry, arbitration has long been the preferred method of resolving disputes between brokerage firms, and between firms and their customers.
 The arbitration process operates under its own rules, as defined by contract.
 Securities arbitrations are held primarily by the Financial Industry Regulatory Authority.

 The securities industry uses pre-dispute arbitration agreements, through which the parties agree to arbitrate their disputes before any such dispute arises.
 Those agreements were upheld by the United States Supreme Court in Shearson v.
 MacMahon, 482 U.S. 220 (1987) and today nearly all disputes involving brokerage firms, other than Securities class action claims, are resolved in arbitration.

 The SEC has come under fire from members of the Senate Judiciary Committee for not fulfilling statutory duty to protect individual investors, because all brokers require arbitration, and arbitration does not provide a court-supervised discovery process, require arbitrators to follow rules of evidence or result in written opinions establishing precedence, or case law, or provide the efficiency gains it once did.
 Arbitrator selection bias, hidden conflicts of interest, and a case where an arbitration panel refused to follow instructions handed down from a judge, were also raised as issues.